jessewzhong/mathcycle/README.md

 # mathcycle
 Built with HTML, CSS, JavaScript, PHP, and SQL; run locally with XAMPP.

+**SITE IS NOW LIVE!**

 This project is currently in progress.
-Please see http://mathcycle.epizy.com/mathcycle/ to see up-to-date site.
+Please see https://mathcycle.co to see up-to-date site.

 **Currently Working On:** embedding LaTeX in HTML